brandonchinn178/graphql-client/README.md

    `Example.GraphQL.Scalars`.
 You may also implement each scalar in a separate module, if you wish, and then re-export them in `Example.GraphQL.Scalars`.

+   If you're not using any scalars in your queries, this module can be empty.

 1. `npm run generate` or `yarn generate`

 1. The Haskell file specified (e.g. `src/Example/GraphQL/API.hs`) should have